Jukainite/Lip-syncing-API/README.md

 This will use the `ws_client_test.py` script in order to test with image and sound data.
 You will find the **Testing Instruction** below

 ---
-## Installation and Running with Docker
+## E. Installation and Running with Docker

 Follow these steps to build the Docker image and run the application.